We are excited you’d like to create a new WiV chapter!

 You might be wondering what to do to actually get the chapter going.
 But don’t worry, our global team will be there to help!

-As soon as your application has been approved, we will provide you with some handy information, and will be happy to jump on a call to answer your questions.
+As soon as your application has been approved, we will provide you with some handy information, and will jump on a call with you to answer your questions.